Orca85/Terminal_Control_Spotify/README.md

 # Spotify CLI for PowerShell - Enhanced Edition

-A comprehensive command-line interface for controlling Spotify playback directly from PowerShell.
+A streamlined command-line interface for controlling Spotify playback directly from PowerShell.
-This enhanced version provides complete control over your Spotify experience with advanced playback controls, device management, search capabilities, playlist management, and visual enhancements.
+This version provides essential Spotify control with core playback features, device management, search capabilities, and visual enhancements - optimized for reliability and ease of use.

 ---